Share this link via

 Farmers - People who work in agriculture.

-To serve - To make an effort and do one's best.
+To Serve - To make an effort and do one's best.

 萱 means "miscanthus, reed."
-Details are below.

 Sweetgrass - A plant used to roof houses.